Carolina Access, Medicaid and Health Choice: What Are These Programs and Who Qualifies?

 I understand that I cannot cover all aspects of all three programs in this blog, but, hopefully, this helps a bit.
 So it does not feel like you are picking randomly a prize from 3 doors.

-Posted on April 7, 2014, in Carolina ACCESS, Community Care of NC, DHHS, Division of Medical Assistance, Doctors, Federal Law, General Assembly, Health Care Providers and Services, Health Choice, Medicaid, Medicaid Eligibility, Medicaid Providers, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Services, NC, North Carolina and tagged Carolina Access, Carolina Access Eligibility, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Health Choice, Health Choice Eligibility, Managed care, Medicaid recipients, North Carolina.
+Posted on April 7, 2014, in Carolina ACCESS, Community Care of NC, Division of Medical Assistance, Doctors, Federal Law, General Assembly, Health Care Providers and Services, Health Choice, Medicaid, Medicaid Eligibility, Medicaid Providers, Medicaid Recipients, Medicaid Recipients Under 21, Medicaid Services, NC, NC DHHS, North Carolina and tagged Carolina Access, Carolina Access Eligibility, Division of Medical Assistance, DMA, Health care, Health care provider, Health Choice, Health Choice Eligibility, Managed care, Medicaid recipients, NC DHHS, North Carolina.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.